Hard to Find Parts Guide

 L.A.S.
 Replacement Parts

 L.A.S.
 Replacement Parts Inc., founded as Replacement Parts Co. in 1946, manufactures "Brass" product replacement parts for every major fittings manufacturer in the plumbing industry.
+Most parts made in the USA.

 Di Napoli Plumbing Parts